-Reading what you like increases your vocabulary, helps developing awareness of the topic, and encourages you to read more.
+Reading what you like increases your vocabulary, helps develop an awareness of the topic, and encourages you to read more.

 When you are reading the passage for the first time, make sure you underline the important phrases.
-This will give more understanding of the time and saves time while finding the answers.
+This will give more understanding of the time and save time while finding the answers.

 4. Re-writing the paragraph in own words.